baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

 <div style="text-align:center">

-Here is a selection of my favorite and most polished projects/experiments over the last 4 and a half years, sorted by period of interest (Most recent first).
+Here is a selection of my favorite and most polished projects/experiments over the last 5 years, sorted by period of interest (Most recent first).
 </div>

    <video